This keyboard makes your iPad Pro look like a laptop

 If you want one, pre-orders are open now and Logitech says they should ship later this month.
 The 11-inch Slim Folio Pro is priced at $119.99, while the 12.9-inch Slim Folio Pro is $129.99.

 Of course, if Apple actually stopped slacking and put a touchscreen on the MacBook Pro line, cobbled together solutions like this wouldn’t be needed.
 Your move, Cook.
+In the mean time, you can always connect a keyboard like this to your iPad.

 - Apple is ripping off Samsung with the addition of reverse wireless charging on the next iPhones